jazzband/website/docs/faq.md

 ### How do I report a security incident?

 Simply, send an email to `security@jazzband.co`.
-Please don't open a public issue on GitHub.
+Please don't open an issue on GitHub or post details about the incident publicly.

 ### How do I leave the Jazzband again?